leonardr/botfriend/README.md

 The real action is in the `backload-load` script, which loads items into the backlog from a text file.
-Boat Name Bot comes with a [sample backlog of boat names](https://github.com/leonardr/botfriend/blob/master/sample-bots/boat-names/backlog.txt), which you can load with a command like this:
+Boat Name Bot comes with a [sample backlog of boat names](https://github.com/leonardr/botfriend/blob/master/bots.sample/boat-names/backlog.txt), which you can load with a command like this:

 ```
-./backlog-load --config=sample-bots --bot=boat-names --file=sample-bots/boat-names/input.txt
+./backlog-load --config=bots.sample --bot=boat-names --file=bots.sample/boat-names/input.txt
 ```

 Once you've loaded a backlog, the `./post` script will start posting